Spectrum (arena): Statues

-A statue of Sylvester Stallone, depicted in his role of Philadelphia boxer Rocky Balboa, stood for many years in front of the main (Pattison Avenue) entrance of the Spectrum, which had been represented in the movie as the site of Rocky's first and second fights with Apollo Creed.
-(The fight sequences were actually filmed at the Los Angeles Memorial Sports Arena.)
+A statue of Sylvester Stallone, depicted in his role of Philadelphia boxer Rocky Balboa, stood for many years in front of the main Pattison Avenue entrance of the Spectrum, which had been represented in the movie as the site of Rocky's first and second fights with Apollo Creed, although the fight sequences were actually filmed at the Los Angeles Memorial Sports Arena.
 The statue was removed several times over the years to be used in the filming of sequels to the original film.

 In September 2006, it was given a new home in an area near the base of the steps of the Philadelphia Museum of Art not far from where a spot on the plaza at the top of the Museum's steps where it had appeared in the film Rocky III.
 Since the statue was not deemed "art," it was moved around the corner of the museum on Kelly Drive.
 Other statues that stood in the arena area included: